ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 I don't believe to be predestined to anything, and my happiness does not depend on how my work is received by the world (beyond the natural desire to be accepted).
 I get the most purpose from having goals that help me develop in new ways.
 As long as I can see myself evolving across many dimensions and I can see a path forward, I generally feel purposeful.
 To put it simply, having things to do, which are also interesting, gives me purpose.

-**(score B) Watch less video content** (and improve quality): I am averaging ~7 hours of video content per week, mostly high quality tv shows, with the occasional movie.
+**(score B) Watch less video content** (and improve quality): I am averaging ~5 hours of video content per week, mostly high quality tv shows, with the occasional movie.
 I don't watch tik-tok/youtube/etc for entertainment, but I do consume educational videos when that's the optimal medium, and I exclude it from the 7 hr cap.

 **(score A) Get back to non-fiction reading:** I have consumed several audiobooks and intellectual podcasts, usually while exercising, probably 150-200 hours at 1.5 speed.
 I have not read non-fiction books, but I have subscribed to several newsletters which I read on a weekly basis, easily 200 hours of reading.

-**(score C) Build some software side projects:** I wanted to build some software side projects, and while I've been dabbling on code as usual, I didn't build anything I'm proud of.
+**(score C) Build some software side projects:** I wanted to build some software side projects, and while I've been dabbling in code as usual, I didn't build anything I'm proud of.
 I did personally hire an intern for a few months and co-authored some ideas I've had for a while.
 The two projects we worked on got zero traction which was a good reminder that results don't just happen.

 **(score A) Visit 2 portfolio companies:** As an investor I wanted to spend quality time with our portfolio companies.
 I did this by attending company offsites, which are common among fully remote teams.
 I attended [Voyager's](https://www.voyagerportal.com/) offsite in Panama and went to 2 quarterly retreats with [Yogi](https://meetyogi.com/).
 I also hosted various leadership activities with [HeyTutor](https://heytutor.com/).
 I met in person with various portfolio founders who came to Santa Barbara.

 **(score A) Raise 2 follow-on rounds:** As an investor, it's important that our portfolio can continue to grow and one measure of that growth is subsequent funding rounds.
 Our portfolio is fairly new (about 12 months on average) so I had a goal to see 2 subsequent fundraises.
 Fortunately, we had 3 fundraises for [Cloverleaf](https://cloverleaf.me/), [FreightPOP](https://www.freightpop.com/) and [Unwrap](https://www.unwrap.ai/).

-**(score A) Publish 2 professional posts**: this was supposed to be easy, but I procrastinated: [Growth](https://www.scopvc.com/thoughts/2022/1/17/growth) ,[Compensation](https://www.scopvc.com/thoughts/2022/12/4/startup-compensation).
+**(score A) Publish 2 professional posts**: this was supposed to be easy, but I procrastinated: [Growth](https://www.scopvc.com/thoughts/2022/1/17/growth), [Compensation](https://www.scopvc.com/thoughts/2022/12/4/startup-compensation).

 **(score A+) Maintain operating experience:** While I am currently an investor, my self image is that of a primarily technical operator.
 In order to keep that self image consistent, it is important for me to keep allocating time towards operating activities.
 Earlier in the year I was planning to assist CEOs/CTOs with various initiatives, and that was fun.
 Unexpectedly I was also given the opportunity to take a full time CEO role at [HeyTutor](https://heytutor.com/), which has been a blast.